Infineon/traveo-rs-user-guide/README.md

 <img src="./media/ifx-logo-600.jpg" align="right" width="150" />

 # Getting Started with Rust on TRAVEO™ T2G Devices
-This guide will help you get started with writing Rust for TRAVEO™ II devices.
+This guide will help you get started with writing Rust code for TRAVEO™ II devices.
 This is a set of live documents which will be updated with new content as needed.

 # Table of Contents